subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 ### The p-Spin Spherical Spin Glass Model (PSM)

 The SK model was the first spin glass model to be fully analyzed and understood.
-However its behavior, including the continuous symmtery breaking for $T<T_c$ is quite complex, and it would be nice to have another spin glass model with simpler phase properties.
+However its behavior, including the continuous symmetry breaking for $T<T_c$ is quite complex, and it would be nice to have another spin glass model with simpler phase properties.
 One such model that has become popular in recent years is the p-spin Spherical Spin Glass Model (or PSM) (see [Castellani and Cavagna](https://arxiv.org/abs/cond-mat/0505032)).
-This model can be connected to certain types of neural networks and thus provides a way in which the loss function in these networks can be studied using the tools from spin glass theory.
+This model can be used to analyze certain types of neural networks and thus provides a way in which the loss function in these networks can be studied using the tools from spin glass theory.

 In the PSM model, p-spins interact with one another and the Hamiltonian of the energy levels for a given configuration of spins is given by